H491 MEng Aeronautics & Astronautics / Airvehicle Systems Design (4 yrs)

 All modules below are compulsory.
 No optional modules to be undertaken in Year 2

 - Mathematics for Engineering and the Environment Part II

 In the third year the course includes an individual project.
 This theme (H491) does not allow students to undertake any of our specialist modules in aerodynamics, astronautics, materials, etc.

-- Turbulence: Physics and Measurement
+- Turbulence: Physics & Modelling